levkk/rwf/CONTRIBUTING.md

 1. Format the code with `cargo fmt`
 2. Write a test if your feature is not trivial
-3. Test your feature/bug fix by:
+3. Test your feature/bug fix by compiling your code and running code which uses your bug fix/feature.
-  a.
-Compiling your code
-  b.
-Running code using your bug fix/feature.

 Thank you!
 Happy coding.